pcengines/sortbootorder/README.md

 ### Example menu view

-Exact list me be different, depending on BIOS release version.
+Exact list may be different, depending on BIOS release version.

   ```
   a USB 1 / USB 2 SS and HS